-This assumption formalizes what we mean by conditioning inference on information available at time t-1 by including c{t-1} in the LP.
-This guarantees that the regression error will be at most an MA(h) in ν_t and an MA(h-1) in ε_t , representing an idealized case where the controls perfectly control for time t-1 information.
-This effectively truncates the terms in the approximate bias, simplifying the subsequent calculations considerably.
-As with Assumption 1, a violation of Assumption 2 does imply a lack of bias; we discuss implications of departures from this assumption later in the paper.
+in ν_t and an MA(h-1) in ε_t , representing an idealized case where the controls perfectly control for time t-1 information.
+This effectively truncates the terms in the approximate bias, simplifying the subsequent analysis considerably.
+As with Assumption 1, a violation of Assumption 2 does not imply a lack of bias; we discuss implications of departures from this assumption later in the paper.
 We can now state our main analytical result regarding the approximate bias in LPs.

-Analytical Result 1 (Expression for the bias in LP).
-Under Assumptions 1-2, the approximate bias for the LP in (1) is given by
+Analytical Result 1 (Expression for the approximate bias in LPs).
+Under Assumptions 1-2, the approximate bias of the LP in (1) is given by